hitstill/buzz/README.md

 ### Context specific search

-Wuzz accepts regular expressions by default to filter response body.
+Buzz accepts regular expressions by default to filter response body.
 Custom query syntax can be toggled by pressing <kbd>Ctrl+T</kbd>.
 The following formats have context specific search syntax: